ruben-ilciuc/custom-amplify-auth/README.md

 ## 2. Initialize ReactJS app

-Before starting the react project make sure the Node version is the same to have a similar result as shown in this article or adapt it to your Node version: v16.16.0
+Before starting the react project make sure the Node version is the same as mine to have a similar result as shown in this article otherwise adapt it to your Node version: `v16.16.0`

 To initialize the app use command: